-1. Create a collection of unique updates you can use for your webinar.
+1. Create a collection of unique updates you can use for your webinar marketing strategy.

-In addition to the text, you will want to include images for your social media updates that have the time and date specified – Canva has hundreds of free templates you can use to quickly create professional images for your social media updates.
+In addition to the text, it’s good practice to include images for your social media updates.
+Images capture people’s attention more than large blocks of text.
+Canva has hundreds of free templates you can use to quickly create professional images for your social media updates.
 And, with Canva’s acquisition of Pexels and Pixabay, you also have access to hundreds of free stock images for your webinar promotion.

 If you’re promoting automated webinars, you have a couple of options.
 You can make your updates timeless, focusing on the benefits of what people can learn about in your webinar.
 These types of updates can be used for an evergreen webinar marketing strategy, allowing people to discover them at any point in time to lead them to your webinar.